[Minor revision–posted 3/28/18 (replaces 5/7/13 edition)]

 OP 10.19: Sexual Abuse/Child Molestation Awareness Training and Certification for

-REVIEW: This OP will be reviewed in March of odd-numbered years by the vice provost for undergraduate education with substantive revisions forwarded to the chief of staff for the president.
+REVIEW: This OP will be reviewed in March of odd-numbered years by the Chief Compliance and Security Officer with substantive revisions forwarded to the Chief of Staff for the President.

 A child under the age of 18 years who is attending a day or overnight campus program for minors operated by Texas Tech University